Extracting Dual Analytic Geometries of Linear Transformations to Achieve Efficient Computation: Abstract

 \section{Abstract}

 We propose a novel framework for fast integral operations by uncovering hidden geometries in the row and column structures of the underlying operators.
-This is accomplished through an iterative procedure that constructs adaptive hierarchical partition trees, revealing latent multiscale organization and exposing local low-rank structures within the data.
-Guided by this geometry, we employ two complementary techniques: (1) the \emph{butterfly algorithm}, which exploits the learned hierarchical low-rank structure; and (2) \emph{adaptive best tilings} in both space and frequency using all levels of the generalized Haar--Walsh wavelet packet tree.
+This is accomplished through the \texttt{Questionnaire} algorithm, an iterative procedure that constructs adaptive hierarchical partition trees, revealing latent multiscale organizations and exposing local low-rank structures within the data.
+Guided by these geometries, we employ two complementary techniques: (1) The \texttt{\texttt{Butterfly}} algorithm, which exploits the learned hierarchical low-rank structure; and (2) Adaptive \texttt{eGHWT}, best tilings in both space and frequency using all levels of the generalized Haar--Walsh wavelet packets.
 These techniques enable efficient matrix factorization and multiplication.
-Unlike classical approaches that rely on prior knowledge of the underlying geometry, our method is fully data-driven and applicable to matrices arising from irregular or unknown distributions.
-We demonstrate the effectiveness of our approach on matrices associated with acoustic heterogeneous potential operators and families of orthogonal polynomials.
+We coin our algorithms as \texttt{Questionnaire Factorization and Fast Transform (QFFT)}.
+Unlike classical approaches that rely on prior knowledge of the underlying geometry, \texttt{QFFT} is fully data-driven and applicable to matrices arising from irregular or unknown distributions.
+Even when the rows and columns both appear mutually orthogonal, our framework identifies the intrinsic ordering of orthogonal vectors that reveal hidden sparsity of the kernel.
+We demonstrate the effectiveness of our approach on matrices associated with heterogeneous operators and families of orthogonal polynomials.
 The resulting compressed representations reduce storage complexity from $\mathcal{O}(N^2)$ to $\mathcal{O}(N \log N)$, enabling fast computation and scalable implementation.